Brazil's Bolsonaro pressures lawmakers before key fiscal vote | Politics

 - Brazil

 Brazilian President Jair Bolsonaro on Tuesday said a vote against expanded government spending next year was a vote against the country, adding pressure on lower house lawmakers ahead of a crucial second-round vote on new fiscal rules.
-Bolsonaro is pushing for a change to the constitution that would let the government spend an additional 92 billion reais ($16.5 billion) next year, allowing him to ramp up welfare programs during his likely re-election campaign.
+Bolsonaro is pushing for a change to the constitution that would let the government spend an additional 92 billion reais ($16.5 billion) next year, staggering court-ordered payments so he can ramp up welfare programs ahead of next year's election.

+A second-round vote is expected in the lower house of Congress on Tuesday after an initial vote passed by just four votes last week.
+A constitutional amendment must pass twice with at least three fifths of the votes in each chamber.
+If the government is forced to pay all the court-ordered obligations coming due next year, it "would bankrupt Brazil," Bolsonaro said in a local media interview.

 The constitutional amendment, which is key to letting Bolsonaro more than double welfare spending temporarily next year, rattled financial markets and led several senior Treasury officials to quit when it was floated last month.
 It has also set off intraparty debates in Congress, as politicians weigh a desire for more generous welfare programs against a loss of fiscal credibility and the likely electoral boost for Bolsonaro.